sjfakharian/Data-Insight-Tools/Leveraging_Analytics_for_Competitive_Advantage.md

 - 32% improvement in email marketing campaign conversion rates
 - 15% increase in cross-sell and up-sell revenue

-These outcomes illustrate how analytics can transform business performance, supporting Davenport's assertion that analytics competitors "pull ahead of the pack" by using "sophisticated data-collection technology and analysis to wring every last drop of value from all business processes"[^1].
+These outcomes illustrate how analytics can transform business performance, supporting Davenport's assertion that analytics competitors "pull ahead of the pack" by using "sophisticated data-collection technology and analysis to wring every last drop of value from all business processes".

 ## Python Code Implementation: Collaborative Filtering for Product Recommendations